 Nasal cromolyn inhibits mast cell mediator release.
-It is most effective when taken before allergen exposure and is less effective in preventing nasal symptoms than nasal steroids.
+It is most effective when taken before allergen exposure and is less effective than nasal steroids in preventing nasal symptoms.
 It can be used during pregnancy.

 Nasal decongestant sprays (e.g., phenylephrine) constrict intranasal blood vessels.
 They are effective prior to elevation gain (e.g., on mountains, in airplanes) or before initiating nasal steroid use.
-They should only be used temporarily (< 3 days).
-Prolonged use may result in a “rebound” symptoms, in which nasal congestion worsens upon withdrawal of medication.
+They should only be used temporarily (< 3 days), as prolonged use may result in rebound symptoms, in which nasal congestion worsens upon withdrawal of medication.